 3. Automate Accounting and Record Keeping as Much as Possible

 Most of us dread tax time because of all the paperwork we have to gather and organize.
 Eliminate this headache by automating as much of your accounting as you can.
 Start now, and you’ll be on track for next year.
 Use a cloud-based accounting software application, such as QuickBooks, that syncs with your bank account and automatically categorizes and reconciles your credit card and bank transactions.

 Better yet, add an app that tracks your expenses by taking pictures of receipts on your smartphone, then uploads them to the cloud.
 If you use mobile payment processing apps, such as PayPal or Square, get accounting software that syncs with them, too.

 When you use cloud-based accounting software to organize your financial information, you and any authorized employees can easily access it securely, wherever you are.
 You can also share your financial records with your accountant and/or tax preparer, which can greatly simplify preparation ahead of tax time.

 5. Defer Income and Accelerate Deductions (Maybe)

-Whether your business is a partnership, sole proprietorship, limited liability company (LLC), S corporation or C corporation, the individual and corporate federal income tax rates are scheduled to remain the same in 2016 as they are this year.
+Whether your business is a partnership, sole proprietorship, limited liability company (LLC), S corporation or C corporation, the individual and corporate federal income tax rates are scheduled to change in 2018.
 That means:

-To defer income, wait until the end of December to invoice your customers, so that you won’t get paid until 2016.
-To accelerate expenses, pay bills by December 31, even if they’re not due until January.
+To defer income, wait until the end of December to invoice your customers, so that you won’t get paid until 2018.

 If you use the cash basis method of accounting, you can defer expenses by using your credit cards to pay vendors or other business expenses in December so you won’t actually pay the bill until next year.
 Or you can mail checks to your vendors at the end of December so they won’t be cashed until January.